devimanava/capstone-project/README.md

 - nutrient.csv: This file has a list of nutrients, including the unique nutrient ID and nutrient name
 - food_nutrient.csv: This file shows the nutrients (indicated by unique IDs used in the nutrient.csv file) for each branded food item (indicated by their unique ID in the branded_food.csv file) along with their amounts

-For this project, it was important to consolidate the date from the above three files into a single CSV file which has one row for each branded food item with individual columns that shows the quantity of each nutrient, along with the overall energy and serving size values.
+For this project, it was important to consolidate the data from the above three files into a single CSV file which has one row for each branded food item with individual columns that shows the quantity of each nutrient, along with the overall energy and serving size values.
 The below visualization shows how the consolidation is done through multiple joins across the 3 files.

 ![](readme_images/data_preparation_flow.png)